Additions, Changes and Removals in Gurobi 13.0#

 Multi-objective attributes#

-After solving a multi-objective model, you can retrieve information about the optimization pass during which each objective was solved.
-For each objective, the following attributes can be queried.
-Use the parameter ObjNumber to specify the objective you’re interested in:
+After solving a multi-objective model, you can retrieve information about the different optimization passes.
+The attribute NumObjPasses gives the number of optimization passes that were conducted in the last solve.
+For each optimization pass that was processed, the following attributes can be queried.
+Use the parameters ObjPassNumber or ObjNumber to specify the optimization pass you’re interested in:

 Attribute name